galatedgi/asafHadadFrontend/README.txt

 Functionality:

--Create a new user
+* Create a new user

--Login and logout from the user
+* Login and logout from the user

--Booking a queue to the barbershop
+* Booking a queue to the barbershop

--Cancellation of the queue at the barbershop
+* Cancellation of the queue at the barbershop

--View photos
+* View photos

--Open a route in waze
+* Open a route in waze

--Open a conversation on WhatsApp
+* Open a conversation on WhatsApp

 And more